marcastel/snitch/README.md

-# Little Snitch rulesets
+# Little Snitch subscriptions

-Harden you macOS platform with these [Little Snitch][little-snitch] subscriptions organised in [rulesets].
+Harden you macOS platform with these [Little Snitch][little-snitch] rule groups which can be subscribed to directly from within the application -- see the _Rule groups_ section below.

 ## Motivation